kylindreagan/Programming-Team/README.md

 # Kattis
-All kattis and contest problems I have worked on
+All problems I have worked on as part of my time on the MC programming team.
+From various websites and contests.
+Please no cheat :<.